 For those members of the National Guard or Reserves called to duty under Title 10, you must serve at least 90 days.
 You will need to obtain a DD214 or NGB22 for this period of active duty service showing at least 90 days of service.
 The character of service for this period must be honorable to qualify.

-In some instances a spouse of a veteran are eligible for VA Home Loan Benefits.
+In some instances, the spouse of a veteran is eligible for VA Home Loan Benefits.
 Un-remarried spouses of veterans who died while on active duty or from a service-connected disability are eligible.
 You will show that you are receiving Dependency and Indemnity Compensation.
 If you do not receive Dependency and Indemnity Compensation you will need a copy of the DD 1300 (Report of Casualty) from the military and a copy of your marriage certificate.